Last updated on February 23rd, 2021 at 07:35 am

 Should you find yourself a satisfied customer, the subscription includes a slew of great perks, such as a lifetime warranty that covers the Livia device and accessories, a lifetime supply of gel pad refills, free shipping worldwide, and a replacement device every 3 years.

-The Verdict: Ovira or Livia — Which TENS unit for should you choose for period pain?
+The Verdict: Livia vs Ovira vs Monthli vs Ova+ — Which should you choose for period pain relief?

 Our top choice is Livia.
-The extra benefits and savings with the monthly subscription are two very legitimate reasons to consider the Livia wearable TENS device, especially if you plan to be a long-time customer.
+The extra benefits and savings with the monthly subscription are two very legitimate reasons to consider their unique, patent-approved technology, especially if you plan to be a long-time customer.
 There are also literally thousands of other great reasons in the form of 5-star reviews that make it obvious that iPulse Medical has successfully developed a real solution to debilitating period pain, changing the lives of women all over the world for the better.
 We believe that the better technology and overwhelmingly positive reviews make Livia the best period pain relief device on the market.

 Ovira is also a great option for a few reasons including their flexible buying options, copious good reviews, and leadership team.
-From their all women-led team, to their marketing, to their consideration of curvy gals (if you need a Y-cable in a different length, just send a quick note to Ovira at [email protected]), you can tell their mission is genuine and inclusive.
+From their all women-led team to their marketing, to their consideration of curvy gals (if you need a Y-cable in a different length, just send a quick note to Ovira at [email protected]), you can tell their mission is genuine and inclusive.
 Motivated by personal experience with chronic period pain, Alice Williams took matters back into her own hands and made it possible for other women to do the same.

 Let us know which you end up going for and why in the comments below!